Why marijuana stocks are expected to boom?

 Trading cannabis CFDs with Plus500

 With Plus500 you can ride the wave of this trending instrument via leveraged trading.
-With just a minimum initial deposit of $100, you can use leverage of up to 1:20 to gain the effect of $2,000 capital for investing on cannabis indices and popular shares.
+With just a minimum initial deposit of $100, you can use leverage of up to 1:5 for investing on cannabis indices and popular shares.

 Another notable advantage of trading this market with Plus500 is that you get to enjoy tight spreads and no commissions for your trades.